-Underestimating the required amount of tax or failure to file estimated tax returns and pay the tax within the time prescribed will result in an assessment of interest of 1 percent (1%) per month on underpayment of tax from the date payment is due until paid (see exception below).
+Underestimating the required amount of tax or failure to file estimated tax returns and pay the tax within the time prescribed will result in an assessment of interest at the rate of 9/10th of 1% per month on underpayment of tax from the date payment is due until paid (see exception below).
 Form 80-320, Interest and Penalty Worksheet, should be used to determine the amount of underestimated interest due.